danieldieeins/Zyneon-Application/README.md

-# ZyneonLauncher
+# ZyneonApplication
-Launcher for Zyneon Studios Modpacks
+including a Minecraft launcher for Zyneon Studios modpacks